name banner

 1881 Census list gave the population as 930 and included residents of Yorkshire Street, Prospect Terrace, High Brake Terrace, and Providence Terrace.

 1885 Huncoat Pit founded with the sinking of the first shaft, which eventually reached 850 feet deep.
-There were two major seams worked at various times - the Lower Mountain and Upper Mountain.
-It was called the Broadmeadow Colliery and operated until 9 Feb 1968.

 1886 Holyrood Terrace erected in Burnley Road.

-1886 St.Augustine's Chapel of Ease founded, later rebuilt as a full church (see 1908).
+1886 St.Augustine's Chapel of Ease founded in June, later rebuilt as a full church (see 1882, 1896 and 1908).

 1887 Secret gambling was common in the hills around Hapton and Huncoat which probably led to the local name of “Gamblers Caves” of a quarry near the Kings Highway,